clock-icon ORDERED BY 5 PM, DELIVERED NEXT DAY package-icon FREE SHIPPING FROM CHF 150 icon-schweizer-standort BASED IN SWITZERLAND

 • Contents: 120 capsules / servings

-Astaxanthin: natural vital nutrient
+Astaxanthin: Natural vital nutrient

 For the Edubily product, astaxanthin is obtained from the microalga Haematococcus pluvialis – an alga known for its particularly high astaxanthin content.
 The powder contains 8 mg astaxanthin per capsule, aligned with the maximum amount recommended in the EU.